MuOliveira99/Inter_Barbearia/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src/model`: Contém as classes javas
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.